spraot/esphome_multical402/README.md

 Revised:
 Registers returning zero values was previously ignored and not sensor updated (was treated as an error read).
 Now sensors will be updated with zero values.

+Timeout between reads is revised to 5 minutes = 30.000 millis

 Added:
-HiRes energy register read in kmp.h and multical402.h Revised multical602.yaml to calculate and publish a new high resolution energy sensor.
+HiRes energy register read in kmp.h and multical402.h

+Revised multical602.yaml to calculate and publish a new high resolution energy sensor.

 Tested and working on a Multical 602 device.

 ## Introduction